crhall-writing/crhall-writing.github.io/_poems/situation.md

 “you gonna just sit back, take your situation? give in to it?” he gestured to me,
 a tiny fire in his hand.
 the wind hummed past as I looked into the eyes of my situation
-and the trees dropped their own ashes down to us.
+and the trees dropped their own ashes down upon us.